Laughter really can be the best form of life medicine

-At work, leaders that show a sense of humour inspire innovation amongst their colleagues.
+At work, it has been shown that leaders showing a sense of humour inspire innovation amongst their colleagues.
 Sharing a laugh also assists the group dynamics within a team.

-- 3. Watch your favourite stand-up comedian on YouTube
+- 2. Watch your favourite stand-up comedian on YouTube/Netflix

-- 4. Listen to a funny podcast on your way to or from work
+- 3. Listen to a funny podcast together

-- 6. Rewatch a comedy sitcom or movie that always cracks you up
+- 5. Re-watch a comedy sitcom or movie that always cracks you both up

-- 7. Play with a dog (even if you have to borrow one from a friend)
+- 6. Play with a dog together (even if you have to borrow one from a friend)

-- 10. Read through the humour cards in a gift shop
+- 9. Read through the humour cards in a gift shop together